thunderbird2009/software_designs/ADAP/task_execution_subsystem.md

 ---

-## **11. Failure Recovery**
+## **11. Handling Failures of Services in a Distributed System**

-This chapter outlines the strategies and patterns used within the Task & Execution Subsystem to handle failures, ensuring data integrity, high availability, and operational continuity.
+This chapter outlines the strategies and patterns for building resilient services within the Task & Execution Subsystem.
+It focuses on handling the types of failures inherent in a distributed architecture to ensure data integrity, high availability, and operational continuity.

 ### **11.1.
 Foundational Resilience and Graceful Degradation**